Hudson Valley Shakespeare Festival’s New Home Will Be Eco-Chic

 Rendering by Studio Gang.
 Photos courtesy of Hudson Valley Shakespeare Festival

-This past summer 2023 season, the festival once again welcomed visitors to its new, permanent home in Philipstown for a stellar lineup of shows.
+Currently in the midst of its 2024 season, the festival once again welcomes visitors to its new, permanent home in Philipstown for a stellar lineup of shows.
 It relocated to its current address at the conclusion of the 2021 season after 30-plus years in residence at Boscobel House and Gardens nearby.
 The location is less than three miles away from Garrison in Philipstown and is a generous gift from philanthropist Christopher Davis.

 - Advertisement -